Welcome to 67 Blankets!

 In December 2013, Zelda la Grange, late former President Nelson Mandela’s trusted assistant, presented philanthropist and ‘Arts Angel’, Carolyn Steyn, with a challenge: knit, sew or crochet 67 blankets!
 These blankets would then be distributed to those in need on Mandela Day.

 Mandela Day is an annual international day in honor of Nelson Mandela, celebrated each year on the 18th July, Mandela’s birthday.
 The day was officially declared by the United Nations in 2009.

 Carolyn gladly accepted Zelda’s challenge but soon realised that she wouldn’t be able to achieve it alone.

-Since then, 67 Blankets for Nelson Mandela Day has transformed into what some are calling a "movement" - a movement that has captured the attention of many South African and international celebrities as well as corporates and "KnitWits for Madiba" in Australia, Belgium, Canada, Germany, Cyprus, London, the US and India.
+67 Blankets for Nelson Mandela Day has transformed into what some are calling a “movement” – a movement that has captured the attention of many South African and international celebrities as well as corporates and “KnitWits for Madiba” in Australia, Belgium, Canada, Germany, Cyprus, London, the USA, Ireland, Italy, and India.

 Journalist Cathy Dipnall has written about 67 Blankets being “an initiative that is binding together our nation in a way no government has been able to achieve”.